 GIMP is an open source and free alternative to Photoshop.
 It is intended for use with Raster graphics, and can be used for creating new images, retouching photographic images and converting files to different file types.
 Gimp supports most image file types as well as other graphical image manipulation program file types.
 It is also possible to create custom scripts to automate a variety of tasks.

 Google Charts is a combination of two application programming interfaces (APIs), Google Chart API and Google Visualization API.
 Google Chart API creates static visualizations of data and embeds them into webpages.
 Some HTML programming experience is recommended.
 Available visualization types include standard scatter, line, bar, pie, and box charts as well as Venn diagrams, dynamic icons or callouts, formulas, and connectivity graphs.
-In addition, maps can be made and embedded into webpages.

 Google Earth is a flexible mapping and display tool that is installed on a local computer, and accesses on-line data sources provided by Google.
 These data sources include aerial imagery at a variety of scales and additional data hosted by Google.
 The user needs to have internet access to view the data provided by Google.
 Once Google Earth is installed it allows the user to "zoom in" and view satellite and photographic images on any place in the world.

 Google Fusion Tables is a free Google Labs application for data management, integration and collaboration and visualizing data online.
 It allows the uploading and sharing data, merging data from multiple tables into interesting derived tables, and seeing the most up-to-date data from all sources.
 The Google Fusion Tables Application Programming Interface (API) lets the user query the data, insert rows, update data, and delete rows.
-It also provides authorization functionality so that data in Google Fusion Tables can be made accessible to applications as well as individuals.

 Google Public Data Explorer provides an interface for exploring, visualizing and sharing large datasets.
 Its interactive visualization tools enable changes to be tracked over time.
 Although primarily intended to enable non-specialists to interrogate public datasets, users can also upload their own data after describing them in Datset Publishing Language (DSPL).
 The tool is in beta form.